ciscops/Project_Federate/README.md

 # Project Federate
-This is the source code for the DNA Center, Prime Infrastructure, and EPNM events dashboard.
-Using the APIs of DNA Center, Prime Infrastructure, and EPNM we have developed a method to pull the events of DNA Center, Prime Infrastructure, and EPNM.
+This is the source code for the DNA Center, Prime Infrastructure, EPNM and SDWAN events dashboard.
+Using the APIs of the platforms, we have developed a method to pull the events of DNA Center, Prime Infrastructure, EPNM, and SDWAN.
 The events are then displayed onto a dashboard, BMC incident tickets are generated for events of a specified severity, and Teams messages about the events are sent to a specified channel.